xrdocs/application-hosting/_tutorials/2016-05-16--xrdocs-guest-bloggers.md

-Copy and paste your markdown content into the prose.io window and Set a title for your blog:
+Copy and paste your markdown content into the prose.io window and set a title for your blog:
 ![Copy Paste into Prose.io](http://xrdocs.github.io/xrdocs-images/assets/tutorial-images/proseio_sample_blog.png)